280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.
 - **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection.
 - **ZMK Studio:** Supported on Bluetooth and the standard no-screen dongle builds for quick keymap adjustments.
 Prospector screen builds disable it to preserve RAM.

+## Flash the Firmware

+Download your choice of firmware from the Releases page.
+Choose a combination of format (Bluetooth/Dongle) and layout (QWERTY, etc.), then follow the steps below to flash it to your keyboard

+1. Unzip the firmware bundle
+2. One at a time, plug the devices into the computer through USB
+3. Double press the reset button on the nice!nano
+4. The keyboard will mount as a removable storage device
+5. Copy the applicable uf2 file into the storage device
+6. It will take a moment, then it will unmount and restart itself.
+7. Repeat these steps for all devices.
+8. If you've flashed one of the prospector dongle builds, you'll need to power on the dongle, then the left side before the right.
+This will sync the battery widget to the correct side.

+> [!NOTE]
+> If you are flashing the firmware for the first time, or if you're switching between the dongle and the Bluetooth/USB configuration, flash the reset firmware to all the devices first

 ## Customization